Are You Worried, Or Is It Anxiety?

 Anxiety disorders are common mental health challenges, with a lifetime prevalence of approximately 30% among adults.
 While many of the characteristics of various anxiety disorders are similar, their symptoms can differ in many ways, including the situations in which they arise and their severity.
 The following are common anxiety disorders.

-An individual with generalized anxiety disorder may be consistently worried, fearful, or anxious, and these feelings may or may not be related to specific challenges.
-Symptoms of this disorder often interfere with multiple areas of day-to-day life, such as work, school, or relationships.
+An individual with generalized anxiety disorder may have feelings of consistent worry, fear, or anxiety, and these feelings may or may not be related to specific challenges.
+Symptoms of this anxiety disorder often interfere with multiple areas of day-to-day life, such as work, school, or relationships.
+Anxiety is pervasive and can make it difficult to do everyday tasks.

-Panic disorder can cause intense feelings of fear and anxiety, which may occur without warning or an apparent cause.
-Panic attacks typically last several minutes can severely impact an individual’s ability to function, and often cause apprehension regarding future episodes.
+Panic disorder can cause you to have intense feelings of fear and anxiety, which may occur without warning or apparent cause.
+Panic attacks typically last several minutes, can severely impact an individual’s ability to function, and often cause apprehension regarding potential future episodes.
+Anxiety about these attacks can be debilitating.

 Phobias

-Phobias are feelings of fear and aversion to specific objects or situations, such as heights or enclosed spaces, that cause intense reactions when encountering the feared subject.
-Phobias can lead to extreme forms of avoidance.
+Phobias are when you have feelings of fear and aversion to specific objects or situations, such as heights or enclosed spaces, that cause intense anxiety reactions when encountering the feared subject.
+Having specific anxiety phobias can lead to extreme forms of avoidance.
+These reactions can be severe and impact what you do.

-Separation anxiety refers to intense distress, worry, and fear related to being apart from one’s attachment figures.
-This often involves distress due to beliefs that this person will be harmed or that something else will happen to create a longer-term separation.
+Separation anxiety refers to intense distress, worry, and fear related to being apart from one’s attachment figure(s).
+The symptoms of separation anxiety disorder often arise out of beliefs that this person will be harmed or that something else will happen to create a longer-term separation.
+Anxiety about separation can be overwhelming.

-If your anxiety symptoms linger, occur frequently, cause functional impairment, or lead to emotional distress, you may benefit from treatment.
+If your anxiety symptoms linger, occur frequently, cause functional impairment, or lead to emotional distress that impacts your daily functioning, you may benefit from anxiety treatment.
+Anxiety can escalate from manageable to overwhelming if left unaddressed.

-The Diagnostic and Statistical Manual of Mental Disorders (DSM-V) provides accepted guidance regarding when anxiety might be a sign of a mental health condition.
-According to the DSM, generalized anxiety disorder may be present if feelings of nervousness and worry are excessive and happen more than half the time, for at least six months; are hard to manage; and lead to at least three symptoms from the below list:
+The Diagnostic and Statistical Manual of Mental Disorders (DSM-5) provides accepted guidance regarding when anxiety might be a sign of a mental health condition.
+According to the DSM-5, generalized anxiety disorder may be present if feelings of nervousness and worry are excessive and happen more than half the time, for at least six months, are difficult to manage, and lead to at least three anxiety symptoms from the below list:

 • Restlessness